shivanshu41/sensenrespond/Readme.md

 - Auth Service handles the authentication and authorisation of the user using JsonWebTokens

 # Recommendations
-- Use an RSA or ECDSA key created a valid Certificate Authority as the seed for JSONWebTokens
+- Use an RSA or ECDSA key created by a valid Certificate Authority as the seed for JSONWebTokens
 - This architecture can be further improved after analysing the economics and anticipated peak load
 - This architecture can be further improved by introducing an API Gateway which can designed in a Singleton pattern or Dependency Injection pattern